Kritish007/portablesolarsystem/README.md

 # PCB / Soldering
 For designing the printed circuit board, I have made use of the software Fritzing as it is a user friendly software to help design and print my pcb.
 The printed pcb required Gerber files which the printing maching will recognise. <br/>
+Please follow the soldering instructions and safety before soldering your pcb.
+Remember to wear the safety glass. <br/>
+This is how my PCB looks after soldering: <br/>
 ![frontpcb](https://user-images.githubusercontent.com/42982622/49824367-ec176500-fd4f-11e8-8703-3669a34bdb7f.jpg)
 ![backpcb](https://user-images.githubusercontent.com/42982622/49824368-ec176500-fd4f-11e8-8948-25bf8d5d45ef.jpg)